PlatosTwin/LawSchoolData/docs/index.markdown

     bottom-right plots show the mean of the LSAT and GPA, respectively, of <i>all</i> applicants who applied in a given month.
 The bottom-left plot shows, for each month, the percentage of the total volume of submitted applications submitted that month.
 For example, if December of the 18/19 cycle were to show 23% it would indicate that 23% of the <i>total</i> number of applications submitted that cycle were submitted in December.
+Error bars represent one standard deviation.

 </div>
 ___